Simulation of Binary-Single Interactions in AGN Disks II: Merger Probability of Binary Black Holes during Chaotic Triple Process: METHOD

 where \( \bm{a}_0 \) represents the Newtonian acceleration (0PN order).
 The terms \( c^{-2} \bm{a}_2 + c^{-4} \bm{a}_4 \) (1PN and 2PN orders) are conservative, contributing to orbital precession without energy dissipation.
 In addition, the dissipative term \( c^{-5} \bm{a}_5 \) describes the leading-order energy and momentum loss due to GW radiation in this framework.
 The specific forms of these coefficients can be found in \cite{Blanchet2006LRR}.

+In our coupled HD\,(Athena++) and N-body\,(REBOUND) simulations, both codes use adaptive timestep.
+To synchronize their evolution, we perform REBOUND integration within each Athena++ timestep until their times match.
+When sBHs are farther apart than the softening length $\epsilon$, REBOUND's timestep usually exceeds Athena++'s, requiring just one N-body step per hydro step.
+However, during close encounters, REBOUND's timestep becomes significantly smaller, necessitating multiple N-body steps per hydro step.
 Note that, during each close encounter of sBHs, (1) their relative velocities are much higher than the sound speed of the gas, so the gas distribution does not change significantly over the timescale of the encounter; (2) the gravitational interactions between the sBHs overwhelmingly dominate over the gravitational influence of the surrounding gas.
-Essentially, the gas dynamics timescale is much shorter than the \emph{N}-body dynamical timescale when the distance between the two sBHs becomes smaller than $\delta_{\rm min}$, which is the minimal hydrodynamical grid size $\delta_{\rm min} \gtrsim 10^4\,r_{\rm g}$, where $r_{\rm g} \equiv Gm/c^2$ is the gravitational radius of an sBH.
-This feature allows us to perform multiple $N$-body simulations within a single Athena++ timestep as an approximation when we deal with the close encounter processes.
+Essentially, the \emph{N}-body dynamical timescale is much shorter than the gas dynamics timescale when the distance between the two sBHs becomes smaller than $\epsilon$ or even $\delta_{\rm min}$, which is the minimal hydrodynamical grid size $\delta_{\rm min} \gtrsim 10^4\,r_{\rm g}$, where $r_{\rm g} \equiv Gm/c^2$ is the gravitational radius of an sBH.
+This feature allows us to perform multiple $N$-body timestep within a single Athena++ timestep as an approximation when we deal with the close encounter processes.